 “If you always do what you have always done, then you will always get what you have always got,” said someone very wise.

 A native of Boston’s South Shore, Robert Thompson is a graduate of Providence College with a B.S. in Business Administration.
-In the year 2000, after fifteen years in the financial industry in Boston, New York and then Chicago, he decided to return home to seek out a new career path.
+In the year 2001, after fifteen years in the financial services industry in Boston, New York and then Chicago, he decided to return home to seek out a new career path.

-With that wise thought in mind, “if you always do what you have always done, then you will always get what you have always got,” he felt that a more cooperative approach would prove advantageous to just “one way.”
-Bob also saw strong similarities in the consistency of Chinese medicine to the way his Chicago company viewed investments.
+With that wise thought in mind, “if you always do what you have always done, then you will always get what you have always got,” he felt that a more cooperative approach would prove advantageous to a single approach.
+"Adding a new tool can make a difficult project much easier," is Bob's way of illustrating this same point.

 Bob is very excited to be working with Heney Chiropractic Neurology Center, an organization committed to long proven, integrated and safe treatment options.